AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 The minimal value for this quantity will be `BDM(X|Y)`.

-This quantity will always be non-negative and we can always minimize it to zero by making `P` empty.
+This quantity will always be nonnegative and we can always minimize it to zero by making `P` empty.
 This is obviously not intended.
 It also doesn't make much sense to me that we're taking the log of `nx` if `nx` is just the count of `rx`s rather than, say, the length of `rx` times the number of occurrences.
 And shouldn't that log term scale with the difference between `nx` and `ny` in some way?
 The paper offers no real intuition.

 Maybe looking at the [original BDM paper](https://arxiv.org/abs/1609.00110) can offer clarification.

-...

-Indeed it does!

-Firstly, it says "`nx` is the number of times the object `x` occurs in `s`" (pg.
-8).
-That seems to support my initial reading, assuming the notation is consistent.
-It even says "`ni` is the multiplicity of `si`" (pg.
-14) indicating that the author did not learn what "multiplicity" means in between writing that paper and this one.

-The original BDM paper gives a nice example which I'll reproduce here.
+It gives a nice example which I'll reproduce here.
 Let's say we're applying BDM to the string
 ```
 010101010101010101
 ```